Skip to main content

 Central America LocationThe security situation

-Murder rates in Honduras, El Salvador and Guatemala are among the highest in the world.
-Rising crime and extreme violence fueled by gangs and drug cartels, as well as weak institutions, are responsible for much of the increasing displacement in El Salvador, Guatemala, and Honduras.
+Murder rates in Honduras, El Salvador and Guatemala are - or have been -among the highest in the world.
+Crime and extreme violence fueled by gangs and drug cartels, as well as weak institutions, are responsible for much of the displacement in El Salvador, Guatemala, and Honduras.
 The situation is exacerbated by rising inequalities and the impact of climate-related disasters.
 In Nicaragua, political violence against opposition members is forcing people to flee.

 Organized criminal groups, including local and transnational gangs as well as drug traffickers, are significant perpetrators of violent crimes.
 They commit killings, acts of homicide, extortion, torture, kidnapping, human trafficking, intimidation, and other threats and violence.
 Violence is directed against police, human rights defenders, judicial authorities, the business community, journalists, bloggers, women, and members of vulnerable populations.